-When it comes to online advertising, there are a few different pricing models you can choose from.
+When it comes to digital advertising, there are a few different pricing models you can choose from.
 Each model has a different way of determining the cost of your ads.
 Two of the more popular models are CPC and CPM.
 Each model provides unique benefits to advertisers.
-Read on to learn the difference between CPC vs CPM, the benefits and setbacks of each, and how to determine which one you should use for your various ad campaigns.
+Here’s your guide on their definitions, uses, benefits + setbacks.

 When you pay for a CPM ad, 1,000 advertisements are sent out to your audience based on the price of the campaign.
 However, impressions don’t necessarily mean views, and they definitely don’t mean clicks.
 An ad may be placed on a website a consumer is viewing, but it doesn’t necessarily mean the consumer saw or engaged with the ad.
 Regardless, you still have to pay for the cost of that advertisement.
 It is also harder to track the ROI of cost per mille (1,000 impressions) advertisements because it is tough to track how many ads were actually viewed and measure the effects of those views on your business.